 - Salt and Pepper to taste

-- Rinse brisket with cold water and thoroughly pat dry.
+- Rinse the corned beef with cold water and thoroughly pat dry.
 This removes the brine from the brisket, preventing the dish from being too salty.

 - Place onion slices into a 6 or 8-quart Instant Pot.
 Place the brisket on top of the onion mixture.
 Sprinkle with brown sugar, garlic, and pickling spices.
 Pour in beer and beef broth around the corned beef.

 - Once the cooking time has elapsed, let the pressure release naturally for 15 minutes.
 Then do a quick release of any remaining pressure.

 - To the inner pot, add the potatoes and carrots and top with cabbage.
 Season with salt and pepper, to taste.

 - Place the lid back on the pressure cooker, be sure the vent knob is sealed, and cook on high pressure for 5 minutes.
 Once the cooking time has elapsed, let the pressure release naturally for 5 minutes then do a quick release of any remaining pressure.

 - Thinly slice corned beef against the grain and serve with potatoes, carrots, and cabbage.

 This post was originally published in 2019 and updated in 2023.